 Therefore, Purdue University prohibits Amorous Relationships between a student and any University employee who has educational responsibility over the student, and supervisors and subordinates where there is a supervisory or evaluative relationship between the parties.

-Individuals who are or were engaged in an Amorous Relationship prior to the existence of a supervisory or evaluative relationship within the educational and/or employment context, or who find themselves entering into such a relationship, have a duty to report the existence of the Amorous Relationship to the department or unit head who must ensure that arrangements are made to sever the supervisory or evaluative relationship between the parties.
-The parties must further abide by the University’s policy on Nepotism (III.B.3).
-Individuals engaged in an Amorous Relationship in violation of this policy are subject to disciplinary action ranging from a written reprimand up to and including termination.
+Individuals who are or were engaged in an Amorous Relationship prior to the existence of a supervisory or evaluative relationship within the educational and/or employment context, or who find themselves entering into such a relationship, have a duty to promptly report the existence of the Amorous Relationship to the department or unit head who must ensure that arrangements are made to promptly sever the supervisory or evaluative relationship between the parties.
+Individuals engaged in an Amorous Relationship in violation of this policy are subject to appropriate disciplinary action as determined by the Vice President for Ethics and Compliance (or designee) in consultation with the appropriate dean or unit head, ranging from a written reprimand up to and including termination.

 Purdue University is committed to maintaining an environment in which learning, discovery and engagement take place in a professional atmosphere of mutual respect and trust.
 Amorous Relationships that occur in the context of Educational or Employment Supervision and Evaluation undermine professionalism and are disruptive to the educational and work environment.
 Ultimately, Amorous Relationships hinder the fulfillment of the University’s educational mission.